phnx-im/docs/src/spec/delivery_service/broken_state_detection.md

 * Clients can corrupt the user profile information of the DS when adding new clients, either by Welcome or by External commit(see the "Join group with new client" endpoint description)
 * A user can add a client from another group member as one of its own.
+This is a variant of the attack above which is feasible for a slightly weaker adversary.
   * Proposed mitigation: Add proof-of-ownership for KeyPackages when adding a client of the same user